Customize Consent Preferences

 There are many traditional progression routes within the fire and rescue service, but career development is about more than just moving up the ranks.
 The opportunities available throughout your career allow you to build new skills, gain experience in different areas, and develop in ways that suit your goals and interests.

-Whether you choose to advance within your current role or explore a different function, these skills ensure you are prepared for a range of career paths.
+Whether you choose to advance within your current role or explore a different function, building new skills ensures you are prepared for a range of career paths.
 Continuous learning and leadership development provide the flexibility to progress in the sector or transition into new roles, giving you the confidence and capability to adapt and grow wherever your career takes you.

 For operational employees working in frontline roles, career progression typically follows a structured pathway.
 Each stop on the journey opens up a range of opportunities in different functions, allowing you to build on the technical and operational skills developed from the start of your career.
 Many roles involve leadership, fire safety, or specialist expertise, offering diverse ways to progress while continuing to serve your community.